KPInc425/mybibliotheca/MIGRATION.md

-# Database Migration System
+# Database Migration Guide

 ## Overview

-MyBibliotheca now uses an **automatic migration system** that runs when the application starts.
+BookOracle now uses an **automatic migration system** that runs when the application starts.
 This ensures that your database schema is always up-to-date without requiring manual intervention.

 ## Features